-- The ability to leverage dedicated FTEs to meet shifting project priorities (i.e., easily shift from lead generation campaign; to lead nurturing campaign; to database clean-up campaign; to up-sell/cross-sell campaign; to a customer/client satisfaction survey; etc.)
+- The ability to leverage dedicated FTEs to meet shifting project priorities (i.e., easily shift from a lead generation campaign; to a lead nurturing campaign; to a database clean-up campaign; to an up-sell/cross-sell campaign; to a customer/client satisfaction survey; etc.)

 - Off-site – Easy for on-site mgmt. team to fall into the ‘out of sight/out of mind’ trap

-Unfortunately, many companies only focus on the initial price when considering outsourcing their sales prospecting and appointment setting calls and equate that with total costs.
+Unfortunately, many companies only focus on the initial price when considering outsourcing their appointment setting and sales prospecting calls and equate that with total costs.
 This, therefore, creates poor quality, lost time, lost opportunities, and low lead quality.
 This inevitably leads to frustration, lost sales opportunities, and slower growth.

 There are two additional critical questions to ask:

 - What is your return on investment (ROI)?
-For every dollar invested in sales and prospecting cold calls (internally or externally), how much will I get in return from well-qualified leads and warm sales appointments set for my sales team?
-Studies and experience show the ROI achieved from internal teams is typically much less due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
-In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of your inside and outside sales teams, thereby limiting the volume of prospecting sales calls you can attain on a weekly or monthly basis.
+For every dollar invested in sales and prospecting cold calls (internally or externally), how much will I get in return from well-qualified leads and warm sales appointments set for my outsourced sales team?
+Studies and experience show the ROI achieved by internal teams is typically much less due to a lack of consistency; standard processes/procedures; and lack of software & tools which improve efficiency.
+In addition, these functions are typically performed on a part-time basis in addition to multiple other job functions required of your inside and outside sales teams, thereby limiting the volume of prospecting sales calls you can attain weekly or monthly.